 About Dr. Smyth

-I am a mycologist and microbial ecologist working on my Ph.D. in Plant Pathology and Biogeochemistry in the Geiser Lab at Penn State University.
+I am a mycologist and microbial ecologist.
+I received my Ph.D. from the Department of Plant Pathology and Environmental Microbiology at Penn State University.

 I am broadly interested in fungal taxonomy, ecology and evolution, as well as emerging fungal wildlife diseases.
-Specifically, I focus on human and animal infecting Fusarium species.
-Several of the fusaria commonly implicated in human infections were recently identified in association with mass mortalities in sea turtle nests.
-Fusarium is a taxonomically and ecologically diverse genus of ascomycete fungus.
-Apart from human and animal infections, fusaria are very well known as decomposers and as plant pathogens, causing diseases in a wide array of agriculturally important crops.
+Recently, my work has focused on human and animal-infecting Fusarium species.
+Several Fusarium species commonly implicated in human infections were recently identified in association with mass mortalities in sea turtle nests.
+Much of my research has focused on understanding the ecology and epidemiology of the pathogens responsible for this disease, which we are calling sea turtle egg fusariosis (STEF).

 Find more information on my research here.